-- We assumed a termination date of December 31, 2016 as required by the applicable SEC regulations. - We made calculations consistent with the terms of his change in control agreement, if applicable, as described above. - We assumed each officer had been paid all base salary through the date of termination. - We used our closing common stock price on December 30, 2016 (\$56.285) to value unvested time-based and performance-based restricted share units and used the target number of performance-based restricted share units (assumed total shareholder return on December 31, 2016 at the median of the peer group). - We used the average of the high and low stock price of our common stock on December 30, 2016 (\$56.285) to determine the Annual RSU Grant (as defined above) value, as required by the terms of the change in control agreements. - We used our annual dividend of \$1.52 per share on our common stock at December 31, 2016 to calculate dividend equivalents payable in the event of a qualifying termination following a change in control. - We omitted payments or benefits we provide to all salaried employees upon termination of employment in the applicable circumstances, including accrued unused vacation. - To calculate pension-related payments, we assumed, in the case of Mr. Ruelle, no change in pay or pay limits relating to the cash balance formula and we used two years of contribution credits as the present value.
+- We assumed a termination date of December 31, 2017 as required by the applicable SEC regulations. - We made calculations consistent with the terms of his change in control agreement, if applicable, as described above. - We assumed each officer had been paid all base salary through the date of termination. - We used our closing common stock price on December 29, 2017 (\$52.80) to value unvested time-based and performance-based restricted share units and used the target number of performance-based restricted share units (assumed total shareholder return on December 31, 2017 at the median of the peer group). - We included dividend equivalents earned on unvested performance-based restricted share units through the assumed termination date and included them in the amounts for Unvested Restricted Share Units and Performance-Based Restricted Share Units. - We used the average of the high and low stock price of our common stock on December 29, 2017 (\$52.825) to determine the Annual RSU Grant (as defined above) value, as required by the terms of the change in control agreements. - We used our annual dividend of \$1.60 per share on our common stock at December 31, 2017 to calculate dividend equivalents payable in the event of a qualifying termination following a change in control. - We omitted payments or benefits we provide to all salaried employees upon termination of employment in the applicable circumstances, including accrued unused vacation. - To calculate pension-related payments, we assumed, in the case of Mr. Ruelle, no change in pay or pay limits relating to the cash balance formula and we used two years of contribution credits as the present value.
 In the case of Mr. Greenwood, Mr. Somma, Mr. Irick and Mr. Akin, we assumed no change to the actual final average earnings used in the calculation and we used two additional years of pension service in calculating the pension value.